Ed Neilson

-Edward "Ed" Neilson is an American politician and member of the Democratic Party.
+Edward James "Ed" Neilson (born August 23, 1963) is an American politician and member of the Democratic Party.
 In April 2012, he won a special election to represent the 169th District in the Pennsylvania House of Representatives.
 In May 2014 he won a special election to serve as an at-large member of Philadelphia City Council replacing outgoing councilmember Bill Green.
 In August 2015, he won a special election to represent the 174th District in the Pennsylvania House of Representatives.

 Early life and education

-A native of Northeast Philadelphia, Neilson is a graduate of Abraham Lincoln High School.
+A native of Northeast Philadelphia, Neilson attended Abraham Lincoln High School, graduating in 1981.
+He attended the Comey Institute at St. Joseph's University in 2004.

 Political career

 Neilson is a former political director for the International Brotherhood of Electrical Workers (IBEW)'s Local 98 chapter.
 He went on to serve as Pennsylvania Department of Labor and Industry Executive Deputy State Labor Secretary under Governor Ed Rendell, and eventually became director of business development and government relations at Chartwell Law Offices.

 PA State Senate

 2022 Special Election

-Neilson was considered for the 5th Senatorial District seat after John Sabatina resigned on December 31, 2021 after being elected to the Philadelphia Court of Common Pleas the previous month.
+Neilson was considered for the 5th Senatorial District seat after John Sabatina resigned on December 31, 2021, after being elected to the Philadelphia Court of Common Pleas the previous month.
 After a meeting of Democratic leaders asked to not be considered and Ward Leaders Shawn Dillon, Connie Dougherty, Alan Butkovitz, Pat Parkinson, Jim Donnelly, Bobby Henon, John Del Ricci, Harry Enggasser, Pete McDermott and John Sabatina Sr decided to support Shawn Dillion.

 Shawn Dillion failed to submit his financial disclosures which were required by law for candidacy and was forced to drop out.
 He was replaced as a candidate by his brother Jimmy Dillion.